JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/skipping_tests/transcript.rst

     * Indicate the ignored notification

 We return to working on this.
-Add a new method ``add_guardians``.
+Add a new method ``add_guardians`` by cloning the existing method.
 It takes a List of Guardians as the first argument.
 The method combines the new list into the instance's existing list:

     * Alt-Tab to go to class Player
     * ``guardians: ``